(Above: This meal plan is rated X for X-tra delightful. Graphic by JamesHenstridge [Public domain], via Wikimedia Commons.)

 Although it was healthy, it left us feeling a bit guilty too.

 I think that’s because of the buttery richness of the barbecued shrimp, combined with the succulent flavors of roast chicken and roast potatoes.
-The salad keeps it all real, cleansing the palate between bites with the fresh, clean flavors of greens, kissed by the spring sun.
+The salad keeps it all real, cleansing the palate between bites with the fresh, clean flavors of greens, kissed by the sun.

 You can make the four dishes for this meal — roast chicken, barbecued shrimp, roast potatoes and salad — according to your favorite recipes for each.
 As Sly Stone said, “It’s different strokes for different folks.”
 But here’s how I did it to wonderful results.